Perestroika: Economic reforms

-Gorbachev brought perestroika to the Soviet Union's foreign economic sector with measures that Soviet economists considered bold at that time.
-His program virtually eliminated the monopoly that the Ministry of Foreign Trade had once held on most trade operations.
-It permitted the ministries of the various industrial and agricultural branches to conduct foreign trade in sectors under their responsibility, rather than having to operate indirectly through the bureaucracy of trade ministry organizations.
-In addition, regional and local organizations and individual state enterprises were permitted to conduct foreign trade.
-This change was an attempt to redress a major imperfection in the Soviet foreign trade regime: the lack of contact between Soviet end users and suppliers and their foreign partners.

 Alexander Yakovlev was considered to be the intellectual force behind Gorbachev's reform program of glasnost and perestroika.
 In the summer of 1985, Yakovlev became head of the propaganda department of the CPSU Central Committee.
 He argued in favor of the reform programs and played a key role in executing those policies.

 The most significant of Gorbachev's reforms in the foreign economic sector allowed foreigners to invest in the Soviet Union in the form of joint ventures with Soviet ministries, state enterprises, and cooperatives.
 The original version of the Soviet Joint Venture Law, which went into effect in June 1987, limited foreign shares of a Soviet venture to 49 percent and required that Soviet citizens occupy the positions of chairman and general manager.
 After potential Western partners complained, the government revised the regulations to allow majority foreign ownership and control.
 Under the terms of the Joint Venture Law, the Soviet partner supplied labor, infrastructure, and a potentially large domestic market.
 The foreign partner supplied capital, technology, entrepreneurial expertise, and in many cases, products and services of world competitive quality.

-Gorbachev's economic changes did not do much to restart the country's sluggish economy in the late 1980s.
+Gorbachev's economic changes did not do much to improve the country's sluggish economy in the late 1980s.
 The reforms decentralized things to some extent, although price controls remained, as did the ruble's inconvertibility and most government controls over the means of production.